Choate House (Massachusetts)

 Choate House is a historic house on Choate Island in the Crane Wildlife Refuge, Essex, Massachusetts, owned and administered by the nonprofit Trustees of Reservations.

-Choate House was built around 1730, was the birthplace of lawyer and public citizen Rufus Choate (1799–1859), and has remained virtually unchanged for over two centuries.
+Choate House, built around 1730, was the birthplace of lawyer and public citizen Rufus Choate (1799–1859), and of his grand-niece, art teacher Agnes Choate, who continued to spend her summers there, into the early 1900s.
+It has remained virtually unchanged for over two centuries.
 It stands on Hog Island, also called Choate Island, and is accessible only by boat.